solana-labs/solana/docs/src/operations/setup-a-validator.md

 ## Install The Solana CLI on Remote Machine

-Your remote machine will need the Solana cli installed to run the validator software.
+Your remote machine will need the Solana CLI installed to run the Agave validator software.
 For simplicity, install the cli with user `sol`.
 Refer again to [Solana's Install Tool](../cli/install.md#use-solanas-install-tool) or [build from source](../cli/install.md#build-from-source).
 It is best for